White Horse

 • North Star 2 Stocks Lane Steventon OX13 6SG

 Despite appearing in the news for being partially demolished on New Year's Day in 2003 and being closed for a year during restoration, the North Star remains one of Oxfordshire's finest pubs.
-Standing on The Causeway, it is one of a series of 17th century half-timbered houses and buildings, fully deserving its Grade II listed status.
+Standing on The Causeway, it is one of a series of 17th century half-timbered houses and buildings, fully deserving its Grade II-listed status.
 It has been in the hands of the same family over a long period of time.
 The North Star has barely a bar as such, merely a servery from the beer store to the tiny low-ceilinged public and lounge bars, the former with impressive high-backed seating surrounding the fireplace.
 Another room not served by the bar is also available, as are benches in the connecting corridor.
 Not to be missed.

 • Sunningwell